SDK

 Query balance entries and compute totals.

-Manage WASM tasks and their manifests.
+Manage WASM functions and their manifests.

-Trigger Types
+Trigger Config Types

-Cron Trigger
+Cron Trigger Config

-Event Trigger
+Event Trigger Config

 Executions